Rideu/generative-blender/README.md

 Various generative scenes purely done with shaders, composers and generative modifers in Blender 2.8

+Visit [this](https://github.com/Rideu/generative-blender/releases) page to get the latest release.
 ## Scenes

 | Scene | Preview |